userthx1138/intune-for-apple-devices/docs/Managing-Apple-Devices-with-Intune.md

 ## APNS Certificate

-_Apple Push Notification Services are critical to the operation of MDM.
-For any action the MDM needs to take such as issuing a command or installing a profile the initial communication with the device is via APNS._
+_Apple Push Notification Services are critical to the operation of Device Management Service.
+For any action the Device Management Service needs to take such as issuing a command or installing a profile the initial communication with the device is via APNS._

 <br>